maybebyte/anthesis/nixos.md

 ### Managing things declaratively is sometimes harder

-NixOS presents a completely different approach to system management and while very powerful, it can also be very frustrating.
+NixOS presents a completely different approach to system management and while powerful, it can also be frustrating.
 When the magic behind the scenes stops working, it can get ugly.
 To the point that while abstracting away things in Nix saves effort in some ways, it creates more work in others.

 ### No 'secure by default' philosophy